cuklev/dsa-exam-2017/Day1/2. FileSystem/README.md

 ## Output

-Print the output on the standard oyutput
+Print the output on the standard output

+## Constraints

+- The operations will always be less than 1025

 ## Sample Tests